 The thing is, fans aren’t casting directors.
 They’re fans.
 And, while fans can tweet and comment about how angry they are, at the end of the day, it doesn’t make a difference.
 Fans should just suck it up and give the actors a chance.
 Or maybe skip the movie all together.

 Honestly, fans really have no say in the creative decisions of the film.
 The fans are meant to sit in the theaters and watch the films.
 They’re meant to buy the books or read them.
 Fans are not there for input and there is not a suggestion box for casting.
 Fans are sitting in the backseat with duct tape over their mouths, waiting for the arrival.

-Maybe the chosen actors will be terrible.
+Maybe the casted actors will be terrible.
 Maybe the romantic leads will destroy any credibility and the movie will be terrible.
 I give you full permission to freak out on the Internet after the movie.
-But before, have a little faith - you may actually like the actors.
+But before, have a little faith; you may actually like the actors.

 On the bright side, if you don’t like the characters, wait a few years; they’ll probably make a remake anyway.